SamarjeetBanik/my-portfolio/README.md

 * Mention an issue, fork and clone the repo.
 * Make necessary changes and modifications in the forked repo, commit and push.
 * Make a pull request.
-* I will check/verify and merge it to the "_master_" branch.
+* I will verify and merge it to the "_master_" branch.

 ## License